 A visual artist and designer originally trained in sculpture, New’s practice spans many different modes of creative production.
-Shifting his focus to immersive public art projects, New sought to work with like-minded artists and creative practitioners, eventually collaborating with Nebrija, an urban design graduate strongly advocating for people-friendly cities.
+Shifting his focus to immersive public art projects, Leeroy sought to work with like-minded artists and creative practitioners, eventually collaborating with Julia, an urban design graduate strongly advocating for people-friendly cities.

-As friends and longtime collaborators, New and Nebrija have worked together on numerous large-scale public art installations that aim to start conversations on issues of urban development.
+As friends and longtime collaborators, Leeroy and Julia have worked together on numerous large-scale public art installations that aim to start conversations on issues of urban development.
 Their latest collaborative project, Alienated Spaces, offers an exploration of the forgotten spaces in Metro Manila, and how they can be reclaimed for the people.

-GRID: Can you tell us a bit about how you started working with each other?
+Can you tell us a bit more about how you started working with each other?